Gruntfuggly/vscode-journal-view/README.md

 The three icons on the view title bar are Today, Filter and Refresh.
 Today opens a new journal entry for the current date.

+The view is also now available in a custom view in the activity bar too.
+You can hide or show the view in the explorer view by right clicking any of the view titlebars.
+You can hide or show the icon in the activity bar by right clicking anywhere in the activity bar.

 ## Installing

 You can install the latest version of the extension via the Visual Studio Marketplace [here](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.vscode-journal-view).